unpoly/unpoly/src/unpoly/pages/caching.md

 To force revalidation regardless of cache age, pass `{ revalidate: true }`.

-### Faster revalidation with conditional requests
+### When nothing changed

 Your server-side app may support [conditional HTTP requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Conditional_requests) to speed up the requests Unpoly makes when reloading the fragment that is being revalidated.

 When rendering HTML your server may send [`ETag`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) and [`Last-Modified`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Last-Modified) response headers.
 When reloading Unpoly echoes these headers as `If-Modified-Since` or `If-None-Match` request headers.

 Your server can match these headers against the underlying data before rendering.
 When the data hasn't changed, your server can send an empty response with HTTP status `304 Not Modified` or `204 No Content`.
 This dramatically reduces the time required to produce a revalidation response for unchanged content.

 Expiration
 ----------

 Cached content automatically expires after 15 seconds.
 This can be configured in `up.network.config.cacheExpireAge`.
-The configured age should cover the average time between [preloading](/a-up-preload) and following a link.
+The configured age should at least cover the average time between [preloading](/a-up-preload) and following a link.

-After expiring cached content is kept in the cache, but will trigger [revalidation](#revalidation) when used.
+After expiring, cached content is kept in the cache, but will trigger [revalidation](#revalidation) when used.
 Expired pages also [remain accessible](/disconnects#expired-pages-remain-accessible-while-offline) after a [connection loss](/disconnects).

 ### Expiring content after an interaction